rapidez/statamic/README.md

 ## Install command

 The install command will help you set up all the necessary settings.
 It will mainly setup the [Eloquent driver](https://github.com/statamic/eloquent-driver) and publish the necessary vendor from the rapidez/statamic repo.

+Before running the install script, make sure you have an existing User model as Statamic requires this.
+See: [Statamic docs](https://statamic.dev/tips/storing-users-in-a-database)

 ```
 php artisan rapidez-statamic:install